fastbyt3/fastbyt3.github.io/_posts/htb-cyber-santa-2021/2021-12-06-cyber-santa.md

 [Cyber Santa CTF](https://ctftime.org/event/1523/) is a Jeopardy style CTF hosted by [HackTheBox](https://www.hackthebox.com/events/santa-needs-your-help).
 This CTF was for 5 days, each day 5 new challenges were introduced.

-Categories of challenges:
+Categories of challenges: Web, Crypto, PWN, Reversing and Forensics
-1. Web
-2. Pwn
-3. Crypto
-4. Forensics
-5. Reversing

 > This post will contain everything I tried for this CTF.
 I was able to complete only 9 out of the 25 challenges.